-We are seeking a Sr. Grants and Contracts Analyst who will provide dedicated, independent, professional level sponsored funds management for more than 80% of time with specific responsibility for post-award functions from various donors that includes, but may not be limited to: budget distribution and reporting, account maintenance/reconciliation and oversight, billing/invoicing, e-form setup/LOE tracking, effort reporting, cost transfers, invoice payments, subrecipient management, compliance and closeout.
+The Johns Hopkins Center for Communication Programs (CCP) seeks a Sr. Grants & Contracts Analyst.
+The Sr. Grants and Contracts Analyst will provide dedicated, independent, professional level sponsored funds management for more than 80% of time with specific responsibility for post-award functions from various donors that includes but may not be limited to: budget distribution and reporting, account maintenance/reconciliation and oversight, billing/invoicing, e-form setup/LOE tracking, effort reporting, cost transfers, invoice payments, subrecipient management, compliance and closeout.
 While this role may assist with some aspects of non-sponsored funds, the primary goal of this position is to ensure timely, effective and efficient functioning of sponsored funding.

 As a member of the Finance Unit, the employee will provide support to various groups and individuals within the organization who rely and benefit from financial information to make informed business decision through financial analyses (ie. current policies and processes, actual performance vs budget, etc), preparation of financial data for distribution to management, as well as donors.
 Specific responsibilities include assisting the Finance and project teams in the monthly reviews, budget tracking and monitoring, compliance issues, overseas operational issues, travel oversight, procurement processing and management of the annual budget process, and forecasting.
 This position also offers guidance and learning support to Grants & Contracts Analysts, Specialists and Coordinators within the department.
 This role may serve as the lead Grants & Contracts position, in departments where a Grants & Contracts Manager doesn't exist.
 These grants, contracts and awards may involve highly detailed budgets, multiple projects, funding streams, and subawards.
 May also work directly with management of non-sponsored funds, including general funds and gifts, on a limited basis.